AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 <br />
 The [sesitivity plot](https://github.com/AlessandroFormaggioni/Transcriptomic_Uni_project/blob/main/DE_plots/sensitivity_plot.pdf) show the percentage of features that are in a specific range of CPM (count per milion, it means how many raw reads map on that transcript).
 Before the filtering we see how most of the transcript are between 0 and 1.
 The sensitivity plot is useful in order to get an idea about how to set the treshold for the filtering of the loci with low counts.
 The [sensitivity plot](https://github.com/AlessandroFormaggioni/Transcriptomic_Uni_project/blob/main/DE_plots/sensitivity_filtered.pdf) after the filtering let me a little bit surprised: since sf3 has a low depth but a high n of features detected (and sf2 is the opposite), I thought that sf3 would have lots of features with lower CPM and sf2'd have lower features but with an higher CPM.
 However, the sensitivity plot after the filtering shows that sf3 is the sample with the highest amount of features with CMP above 10M.
 In my opinion, this could be a clue that the few features detected from sf2 are a computational problem (and not a biological one) and most of the raw reads of that sample do not map at all (although the statics after bowtie do not indicate a lower percentage of aligment for the sf2 reads.
 Maybe I am missing something from this personal plot analysis).
 <br />
 The results of the DE analysis can be graphically represented with an [expression plot](https://github.com/AlessandroFormaggioni/Transcriptomic_Uni_project/blob/main/DE_plots/expression_plot.pdf), the dots in the upper-left concer are the ones more expressed in the parasitic samples, and the dots in the bottom-right corner are the ones more expressed in the free-living samples.
-Moreover, we can also [plot](https://github.com/AlessandroFormaggioni/Transcriptomic_Uni_project/blob/main/DE_plots/MD_plot.pdf) the absolute value of the difference in expression between the two conditions (D) with the log2-ratio of the two conditions, positive M value represent transcript more expressed in the parasitic sample.
+Moreover, we can also [plot](https://github.com/AlessandroFormaggioni/Transcriptomic_Uni_project/blob/main/DE_plots/MD_plot.pdf) the absolute value of the difference in expression between the two conditions (D) with the log2-ratio of the two conditions, positive M value represent transcript more expressed in the free living samples.

 ## GO enrichment